tadhami/DataProjects/README.md

 I built a project where I applied everything I practiced (and applied those things to data that align with some of my hobbies) and included that instead.

+My next goal for these projects is to generate predictive models for them, so that is personally what I want to work on learning next.